 air barrier.
-Material(s) assembled and joined together to provide a barrier to air leakage through the building envelope.
-An air barrier may be a single material or a combination of materials.
+One or more materials joined together in a continuous manner to restrict or prevent the passage of air through the building thermal envelope and its assemblies.

 air curtain.
 A device, installed at the building entrance, that generates and discharges a laminar air stream intended to prevent the infiltration of external, unconditioned air into the conditioned spaces, or the loss of interior, conditioned air to the outside.

 alteration.
-Any construction, retrofit or renovation to an existing structure other than repair or addition that requires a permit.
-Also, a change in a building, electrical, gas, mechanical or plumbing system that involves an extension, addition or change to the arrangement, type or purpose of the original installation that requires a permit.
+Any construction, retrofit or renovation to an existing structure other than repair or addition.
+Also, a change in a building, electrical, gas, mechanical or plumbing system that involves an extension, addition or change to the arrangement, type or purpose of the original installation.

 approved.
-Approval by the code official as a result of investigation and tests conducted by him or her, or by reason of accepted principles or tests by nationally recognized organizations.
+Acceptable to the code official.

 approved agency.
-An established and recognized agency regularly engaged in conducting tests or furnishing inspection services, when such agency has been approved by the code official.
+An established and recognized agency regularly engaged in conducting tests or furnishing inspection services, or furnishing product certification research reports, when such agency has been approved by the code official.

 attic and other roofs.
 All other roofs, including roofs with insulation entirely below (inside of) the roof structure (i.e., attics, cathedral ceilings, and single-rafter ceilings), roofs with insulation both above and below the roof structure, and roofs without insulation but excluding roofs with insulation entirely above deck and metal building roofs.